STANDARDS OF EXCELLENCE

 B. No small horse A shall exceed 38" in height

-C. No small horse B shall exceed 42" in height
+C. No small/little horse shall exceed 42" in height

 E. No small pony A shall exceed 38" in height

-F. No small pony B shall exceed 42" in height
+F. No small pony B/Shetland shall exceed 42" in height

 RIBBONS AND AWARDS

-A. Ribbons and placement to sixth will be awarded at AMR* Nationwide shows.
+A. Ribbons and placement up to sixth may be awarded at AMR* shows.

 B. Junior Champions, Senior Champions, Grand Champions and Supreme receive sashes.

-A. Any horse or pony showing signs of an irritant to produce a higher tail carriage will be disqualified.
+B. Any horse or pony showing signs of an irritant to produce a higher tail carriage will be placed accordingly.

-F. Evidence of inhumane treatment, in or out of the show ring will result in disqualification and a report lodged with the relevant authorities.
+E. Evidence of inhumane treatment, in or out of the show ring may result in disqualification and a report may be lodged with the relevant authorities.

 A. Dress: Handlers should be correctly attired for the class.
 The emphasis should be on presentable, neat, clean and practical preferably with an Australian theme.
 Footwear must be closed in and suitable.
 Hats, boots and gloves are optional in halter classes.
 Hats, boots, gloves, shirts/blouses or jackets are required in all showmanship classes.